Jeffches15/IS601Assignment1/readme.md

 1: git init: initalize an existing directory as a Git repository
 2: git add [file]: adds a file as it looks now for your next commit (stage)
 3: git commit -m "__": commit your staged content as a new commit snapshot (__ represents message typed)
+4: git push origin main: uploads your local main branch commits to the main branch on the remote repository named origin